-Urinary Tract Infections Treatment Questions and Answers
+Urinary Tract Infections (UTI) Treatment in El Paso and Horizon City, TX

 Table of Contents:

-There are several different causes of urinary tract infections, with bacteria being the most common cause, while fungi or viruses are less common causes of urinary tract infections.
+There are several different causes of urinary tract infections, with bacteria being the most common cause, while fungi or viruses are the less common causes of urinary tract infections.
 Of various bacteria, the Escherichia coli (E. coli) bacterium causes the vast majority of urinary tract infections, although chlamydia and mycoplasma bacteria can also cause urinary tract infections in the urethra.

 Bacteria and other causes of urinary tract infections can enter the urinary tract in several different ways, with various medical conditions, life experiences, and hygiene habits contributing to an increased risk of contracting a UTI, including the following: